ekloberdanz/TradingPlatform-MachineLearning/README.txt

+Developed a neural net for technical analysis and a natural language processing model for sentiment analysis of webscraped news articles.
+Achieved returns 4% above market.

 All programs must be run with Python3.
 I used Python 3.5.2 on Ubuntu 16.04.

 The code base contains two machine learning models: